samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

     });
 };
 ```

-Whenever error is encountered in our application, the appropriate error handler is called.
-If an error not defined above should occur, the last handler we declared, `restifyError` would catch such a `error`.
+Whenever error is encountered in your application, the appropriate error handler is called.
+If an error not defined above occurs, the last handler you declared, `restifyError`, will catch it.

 ### Finishing up
 Let's update the `server.js` file to initialize the route and our request validator.